mattcleigh/JetSSL-Lite/README.md

 The `workflow` directory contains a snakemake file that can be used to run an experiment containing multiple steps.
 - This is useful for example running the pretraining and then the finetuning command in sequence for many SSL models.
-- The current configuration is designed explicitly for the UNIGE HPC cluster and is intended to be an example only.
+- The current configuration is designed explicitly for the UNIGE HPC cluster and will need to be modified for other systems.
+- It uses SLURM as the executor plugin and requires an apptainer image to have been built.
 - Snakemake's updates are not backwards compatible, so specific versions are required to run the workflow.
-- The `hydra_cli` directory is required for snakemake to work with hydra.

 Install the required packages using:
 ```sh